High school is a big transition for students; they will have to be more

 have everything they need for school and to complete homework and assignments,

 to prioritize tasks, study skills and self-discipline.

-Ensure that your in-home tutoring service offers an executive skills program.
+Ensure that your in-home and online tutoring service offers an executive skills program.

 This means that the tutor should not only be helping your child to fill

 in the missing building blocks of their knowledge, but that they should

 also be teaching executive skills that your child will need to succeed